Wednesday, 17 June 2020

 Secondary Air System.
 Some US delivery bikes had hardware that reduced pollution by providing fresh air to the exhaust manifold.
 This system included a pipe from the airbox to the cylinder head, hoses from the vacuum port at the front of the carburettor to the airbox, and some valves inside the airbox.

 Sidecovers.
 Most bikes have black side covers, but some are painted to match the tank colour.
+Some of the original silver bikes had silver side covers, but most have unpainted black.

 Speedo.
 (Obviously) Kilometres for Europe and Australia, miles for UK and US.
+Japanese delivery bikes had a flashing light that illuminated over the national speed limit of 80km/h.

 Tappet Covers.
 Mostly unpainted (silver) but some bikes have black.